nanigunji/Complaint_Platform/README.md

 - Submit and track complaints
 - Admin panel for complaint management
 - View ongoing complaints
+- Know your complaint status after the problem is solved

 ## Installation
 1. Clone the repository: